Last Updated on February 6, 2023

 Snacks, Water & Everything Munchies

-Since you probably will not want to leave the car in the middle of a hotboxing session, even if you are in your driveway or in your garage, it’s a good idea to bring a couple bottles of water and your favorite snacks.
+Since you probably will not want to leave the car in the middle of a hotboxing session, even if you are in your driveway or in your garage, it’s a good idea to bring a couple of bottles of water and your favourite snacks.

 If you have extra space in the car, you can get a small candle.
-Candles need oxygen to burn and many people use them while hotboxing to prevent high CO2 levels in the smoking space and hypercapnia (more on this topic later).
-Light up the candle and, if it goes out, open windows to get some fresh air.
-Just be extremely careful, since someone can get burned or you can unintentionally burn the fabric.
+Candles need oxygen to burn, and many people use them while hotboxing to prevent high CO2 levels in the smoking space and hypercapnia (more on this topic later).
+Light up the candle and, if it goes out, open the windows to get some fresh air.
+Just be extremely careful since someone can get burned, or you can unintentionally burn the fabric.

 How to Get Weed Smell Out of The Car After Hotboxing?

 The first step is driving as soon as you get sober.
 Just roll down the windows and take a short drive.
-Just don’t speed, because you can get in real trouble if you get pulled out and your car smells like weed, even if you smoked an hours ago.
+Just don’t speed, because you can get in real trouble if you get pulled out, and your car smells like weed, even if you smoked an hour ago.

-Using air fresheners and odor eliminating products will also remove smell.
+Using air fresheners and odour-eliminating products will also remove the smell.

 Don’t forget to clear out the vents – run them on high for a minute or two.

-Some people keep an open box of baking soda in a car, since it absorbs smell.
-Just put it in the place where it won’t spill.
+Some people keep an open box of baking soda in a car since it absorbs smells.
+Just put it in a place where it won’t spill.